 Conclusion

-You now have Cinnamon installed alongside your existing desktop on Debian, with the ability to switch between environments at the login screen.
+You now have Cinnamon desktop environment installed alongside your existing desktop on Debian, with the ability to switch between environments at the login screen.
 Cinnamon’s traditional layout, Nemo file manager, and built-in customization options provide a familiar workflow for users transitioning from Windows or Linux Mint.
-To personalize your desktop further, open the Cinnamon Settings application to adjust themes, panel layouts, applets, and desktop effects.
-For related desktop customization, consider using GNOME Tweaks on Debian which works across both environments, or explore Budgie desktop on Debian for another lightweight alternative.
+To personalize your desktop further, open Cinnamon Settings to adjust themes, panel layouts, and desktop effects, or use GNOME Tweaks on Debian for additional customization across both environments.

 For new users Cinnamon looks ore familiar, so this is very useful.